ttheoto/Udacity_Airbnb_Project/README.md

 1. Are superhosts able to charge more than regular hosts?
 2. Are superhosts better reviewed?
-3. How to be a great AirBnB host?
-Do certain host characteristics correlate with better reviews?
-4. Where are the most expensive properties located?
+3. Where are the most expensive properties located?
 Does that reflect the current real state prices of the neighbourhood?
-5. Are most expensive listings actually better reviewed?
+4. Are most expensive listings actually better reviewed?
-6. How does price fluctuate through the year?
+5. How does price fluctuate through the year?
-7. How do ammenities affect the price?
+6. How do ammenities affect the price?

 ## File Descriptions <a name="files"></a>